xwmx/nb/README.md

   filenames will be searched for any that match <query> as a case-insensitive regular expression.

+  On most systems, if the list of notes is longer than the terminal can display, the list will be opened in `less`.
+Use the following keys to navigate in `less` (see `man less` for more information):
+    f  Move forward one
+    b  Move back one page
+    q  Quit

   Options are passed through to `list`.
 For more information, see `notes help list`.